The best camping near Hobart, Tasmania.

 Wellington to Mount Field National Park

 Looming on the horizon to the west, the mist-capped peak of Mount Wellington stands watch over Hobart and provides terrain for hikers, mountain bikers, and campers, just minutes from the CBD.
 A further 2-hour drive brings you to the mountains and waterfalls of Mount Field National Park, where riverfront camping areas offer access to hiking trails and fishing spots, and self-sufficient campers can escape to secluded bush campsites.

 Coastal walks wind around the waterfront south of Hobart, where road-trippers can stop off at seafront towns such as Dover and Southport.
 Ferries to Bruny Island leave from Kettering, where you can spot seabirds as you cruise the coast, tuck into fresh-from-the-ocean oysters, and pitch a tent by remote beaches and bushlands.

 The most popular time for camping and outdoor activities around Hobart is summer (December through February), when camping grounds book up quickly.
 Spring and autumn are also ideal for camping—head to the national parks around Hobart to hike against a backdrop of spring wildflowers or witness the ‘Turning of the Fagus’ (Tasmania’s fall foliage).
 Touring by caravan or campervan is preferable in winter (June through August), when rainy days and chilly nights are common.

 Know Before You Go

-- Tassie weather is notoriously changeable, so pack for all eventualities, even in summer.
+- Tassie weather is notoriously changeable, so pack for all anything, even in summer.

 - A National Parks pass is required to visit, hike, or camp within Tasmania’s national parks.

-- Fire bans are common in Tasmania during summer and dry periods, so be sure to check local recommendations before lighting your campfire or use the designated firepits.
+- Fire bans are common in Tasmania during summer and dry periods, so be sure to check local recommendations before lighting your campfire.